davidlj95/ngx/projects/ngx-meta/e2e/README.md

-# `@davidlj95/ngx-meta` E2E tests
+# `@davidlj95/ngx-meta` E2E testing infra

-Infra in this directory allows to test main library features using [example apps](../examples).
+Infra in this directory allows to test main library features using [example apps](../example-apps).
 [Cypress] is used to ensure the metadata elements are inserted into / removed from the page as expected.

 [Cypress]: https://www.cypress.io/

 ## Example app

-First, create the example app to test using [examples infra](../examples).
+First, create the example app to test using [example apps infra](../example-apps).

 ## Tasks